Dynamic Origin-Destination Matrix Prediction with Line Graph Neural Networks and Kalman Filter: Methodology

-During an analysis period divided into equal intervals $h=1,2,3,\ldots$, we use $x_{rh}$ to represent the number of vehicles between the $r^{th}$ O-D pair departed in interval $h$.
+During an analysis period divided into equal intervals $h=1,2,3,\ldots$, $x_{rh}$ represents the number of vehicles between the $r^{th}$ O-D pair departed in interval $h$.
 The number of traffic counts at detector $l$ during interval $h$ is denoted by $y_{lh}$.
-We use $\mathbf{x}_h$ to denote corresponding $(n_d \ast (n_d-1))$ vector of all O-D pairs and use $\mathbf{y}_h$ to represent corresponding $(n_{l} \ast 1)$ vector of all link flows.
-In addition, we use $\mathbf{x}{_h^H}$ and $\mathbf{y}{_h^H}$ to denote corresponding historical O-D flows and link flows respectively.
-The historical flows typically are the counts in interval $h$ during previous days.
-The prediction of $\mathbf{x}_h$ is denoted by $\mathbf{\hat{x}}_h$.
-The O-D prediction problem can be expressed as the relationship in Eq. (\ref{Equation:OD_relation}):
+We use $\mathbf{x}_h$ to denote corresponding $(n_d \times (n_d-1))$ vector of all O-D pairs, and use $\mathbf{y}_h$ to represent corresponding $(n_{l} \times 1)$ vector of all link flows.
+In addition, $\mathbf{x}{_h^H}$ and $\mathbf{y}{_h^H}$ are used to denote corresponding historical O-D flows and link flows, which typically are the counts in interval $h$ during previous days.
+To fit the structure of neural networks and incorporate time series information, we integrate real-time link flows with historical link flows, and use the $(n_{l} \times 2t)$ vector $\mathbf{Z}_{h-1}$ to denote the integrated link flows as:

-where $k$ and $m$ are the number of prior intervals in link and O-D flows.
+where $t$ denotes the time series information, i.e., the number of prior intervals in link flows.
+Then the task of $k^{th}$ step O-D prediction problem can be formulated as